Gaius-Augustus/GALBA/README.md

 GALBA produces several important output files in the working directory.

 -   galba.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
-In genomes with a large intergenic region size (>40,000 nt), noise has been reduced in this gene set with TSEBRA.

 -   augustus.ab_initio.gtf: Genes predicted by AUGUSTUS in *ab initio* mode in GTF-format.
-The file will always be present if AUGUSTUS has been run with the option `--esmode`.
-Otherwise, it will only be present if GALBA was run with the option `--AUGUSTUS_ab_initio`.
+It will only be present if GALBA was run with the option `--AUGUSTUS_ab_initio`.

 -   hintsfile.gff: The extrinsic evidence data extracted from protein data.